Tenby: Middle Ages

-Consequently, in the Late Middle Ages, Tenby was awarded royal grants to finance the maintenance and improvement of its defences and the enclosure of its harbour.
 Traders sailed along the coast to Bristol and Ireland and further afield to France, Spain and Portugal.
-Exports included wool, skins, canvas, coal, iron and oil; while in 1566 Portuguese seamen landed the first oranges in Wales.
+Exports included wool, skins, canvas, coal, iron and oil.
 It was during this period that the town was so busy and important, it was considered to be a national port.
 During the Wars of the Roses Henry Tudor, the future King Henry VII of England, sheltered at Tenby before sailing into exile in 1471.

+Tudors and the Civil War

-In the mid 16th century, the large D-shaped tower known as the "Five Arches" was built following fears of a second Spanish Armada.
+In the mid-16th century, the large D-shaped tower formerly known as the "Five Arches tavern" was built following fears of a second Spanish Armada.
+Tenby was formally incorporated as a borough by Elizabeth I in 1581.

 Two key events caused the town to undergo rapid and permanent decline in importance.
 First, Tenby declared for Parliament in the English Civil War.
-After resisting two attempts by the Royalists forces of Charles Gerard, 1st Earl of Macclesfield, it was finally taken in 1648.
-Ten weeks later the shattered town was surrendered to Colonel Thomas Horton, who welcomed Oliver Cromwell shortly afterwards.
+It resisted two attempts by the Royalists forces of Charles Gerard, who took most of the rest of South Wales.
+However in the Second English Civil War the commander of Tenby Castle declared for the King in 1648, although ten weeks later the shattered town was surrendered to the parliamentarian Colonel Thomas Horton, who welcomed Oliver Cromwell shortly afterwards.
 Second, a plague outbreak killed half of the town's remaining population in 1650.

 With limited infrastructure, resources and people, the town's economy fell into decline.
 Most of the merchant and business class left, resulting in the town's decay and ruin.
 By the end of the 18th century, John Wesley noted during his visit how: "Two-thirds of the old town is in ruins or has entirely vanished.
 Pigs roam among the abandoned houses and Tenby presents a dismal spectacle."